StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 {{% /scripture-h %}}

-Scripture quotations are very similar to general quotes, but nonetheless are broken out into their own sections of a different background color, to mark them out separately.
+Scripture quotations are very similar to general quotes, but nonetheless are broken out into their own sections, to mark them out separately.
 For each section, the biblical passage being quoted shows up in the header, as well as the Bible version being quoted from.

+Unlike the other special context sections, scripture sections do *not* have a different background color, but instead use a border.
+They are the only special content section to do this.
+This is because scripture sections, like quotes, frequently show up in all the other special content sections, so we want them to look good when nested = no matter what the color of the parent section is (since all the other special content sections use different background colors).
+Quotes look good when nested in all the other special content sections since they are silver (which doesn't clash with any of the other colors), but "transparent with a border" is what I decided looked best aside from silver.

 #### Original translations